eclipse-archived/codewind-docs/docs/_documentations/troubleshooting.md

 Issue link: https://github.com/eclipse/codewind/issues/436
 0.6.0: Still present
 -->
-## Unknown error occurs when Codewind starts
+## Error appears after installing or updating Codewind
-After you install or update Codewind, an unknown error might appear when you try to start Codewind.
+After you install or update Codewind, an error might appear when you try to start Codewind.

 **Workaround:** Stop Codewind.
 Understand that the `docker system prune -a` command removes the following items:
 ```